kelvin-martin/crypt/README.md

 # crypt
 Simple functions, using Node's crypto library, to encrypt and decrypt blocks of text.
 The crypt functions can be used for encrypting passwords for storage.

+__This is a work in progress and a stable release is not yet available.__

 ###Installation
 Download the zip file from GitHub and '*extract all*' into a folder.